The duties and the life of bees on the wax comb, with description of uses as a multipurpose storage unit. It is hexagonal in shape and called cells.

 Below.
 Wax capped comb.

-The honey from canola flower is cream and very creamy.
+The honey from canola flower is cream in color and very creamy.

 The combs are filled with food for storage in the winter and when there is brood to look after.